Dried Goron Tula: How to Use Goron Tula Fruit When Dry

 There are a few explanations for this.

-One of them is Goron Tula’s resemblance to kola nut, which causes it to behave similarly to kola.
+One of them is Goron Tula’s resemblance to the kola nut, which causes it to behave similarly to kola.

 The name comes from the Tula tribe in the north and means “kola.”